Hosting and bandwidth provided by MacHost.

 - EDO RAM

-The iMac "Core Duo" 1.83 17-Inch (IG) and iMac "Core 2 Duo" 1.83 17-Inch (IG) -- the "iMac (Mid 2006)" and "iMac (17-Inch Late 2006 CD)", respectively -- shipped with "at least 512 MB of DDR2 SDRAM, in two 256 MB DIMMs; one in each of the memory slots" and also can be upgraded to "2 GB total (a 1 GB SO-DIMM in each of the two slots)".
+The iMac "Core Duo" 1.83 17-Inch (IG) and iMac "Core 2 Duo" 1.83 17-Inch (IG) -- the "iMac (Mid 2006)" and "iMac (17-Inch Late 2006 CD)", respectively -- can be upgraded to "2 GB total (a 1 GB SO-DIMM in each of the two slots)".
 However, as these models use slower integrated graphics (IG) that "borrow" system memory, it is critical that you install two modules of equal capacity for optimum performance.

-The iMac "Core 2 Duo" 2.0 17-Inch, 2.16 20-Inch, and 2.16 24-Inch -- the "iMac (Late 2006)" models -- shipped with "at least 512 MB DDR2 SDRAM installed into the top slot".
+The iMac "Core 2 Duo" 2.0 17-Inch, 2.16 20-Inch, and 2.16 24-Inch -- the "iMac (Late 2006)" models -- officially support 3 GB of memory.
 There is not a performance penalty for populating a single slot or populating both slots with different capacity modules.

 Although these iMacs will accept up to a 2 GB SO-DIMM in each of the two memory slots, the iMac will only support 3 GB total memory.
 If you want to maximize the amount of SDRAM in your computer, install a 2 GB SO-DIMM in one slot and a 1 GB SO-DIMM in the other. . .